alwinb/alwinb/README.md

 ### Logic things

 - [Regex][ab-regex] — A regular expression compiler that computes deterministic state machines (DFAs) by implementing (and slightly extending) the theory of derivatives of regular expressions.
-- [Ess][ess] — Ess is a research type-language for describing proeprties of sem-structured data (such as JSON) and a theorem prover for that language.
+- [Ess][ess] — Ess is a research type-language for describing properties of sem-structured data (such as JSON) and a theorem prover for that language.

 [ab-regex]: https://github.com/alwinb/ab-regex
 [ess]: https://github.com/alwinb/ess